leandjb/leandjb.github.io/README.md

-# leandjb.github.io
+# CV Curriculum Vitae - Leandro Barros Ortiz
-This is modern HTML resume template that include presentation of skills and experiences for Leandro Barros, Test Automation Engineer.
+This is modern HTML resume template that include presentation of skills and experiences for Leandro Barros as QA Test Automation Engineer.